Table of Contents Show

 In the battle of the five boroughs, no matchup is more contentious than a head-to-head fight between Manhattan vs. Brooklyn.
 If you want to inflame the passions of your fellow bar dwellers or coffee swillers, asking which is better can cause a fiery debate, at best, or even an all-out brawl.

-To ask the question of which borough bests the other is also to propose a profoundly personal question.
+To ask which borough bests the other is also to propose a profoundly personal question.
 Who am I, and what is important to me?
 So please keep an open mind as we ring the bell for the cage fight of the decade to figure out which borough owns New York.

 Brokers or BaristasBrokers or Baristas

 Brooklyn’s population has been out-pacing Manhattan for years and now tops it by over 1 million people.
 In a Braveheart-style, head-to-head battlefield matchup, Brooklyn would overwhelm Manhattan in sheer size by almost 2 to 3.
-Over the last two decades, Brooklyn has also grown at a faster pace than Manhattan.
+Over the last two decades, Brooklyn has also grown faster than Manhattan.
 Fueled by the more affordable housing and larger landmass, moving to Brooklyn has historically meant a bigger bang for your buck in the housing market.
 That gap, however, is shrinking as housing prices in both boroughs continue to rise.

 Thinking of the boroughs in a purely stereotypical view gives way to images of Wall Street yuppies of Manhattan and bearded baristas in Brooklyn.
 The numbers, though, don’t reflect that.
 The population of 25 to 34-year-olds in Manhattan is 22.6%, while Brooklyn comes in at 17.8% within the same demographic.

 The idea that Brooklyn is both younger and hipper is mostly untrue.
 Manhattan is, at least, more youthful.
 The population of Manhattan is also more educated, with nearly twice as many college graduates as Brooklyn.
 Plus, the per capita income is over twice as much.